Friday, July 3, 2009

 Web Site Examples:

 Examples of how your company’s culture and personality can impact a prospective client’s impression of your business and his/her inclination to want to explore the possibility of hiring your cleaning service are linked below.
-Following is a sampling of Web sites operated by some of our
+Following is a sampling of Web sites operated by some of our House Cleaning Biz 101 customers around the world.
+(NOTE: To return to this blog, use the "BACK" arrow on your Internet Browser when you're ready to exit each Web site.)

 A Helping Hand – Wisconsin